Muhammad-RK-Isa/job-insights/README.md

 # Job Insights
 # [Checkout the website](https://job-insights.netlify.app)

-## !Development in progress, looking forward to finish it by April 14, 2023

 # Job Insights

 Welcome to Job Insights, a website designed to help job seekers find their ideal job.
 This website provides various features to help job seekers make informed decisions about their job search.
 Here is a brief overview of the website's contents: